 I have recently discovered that there was more to this story.
 My praying friend told me a few weeks ago that when she called the guy who had the phone that night, he told her that my son was dead.
 She said that she just could not tell me what he said at that time, so she immediately went into her prayer closet and started praying.
-In addition, my son recently told me that he found out that the paramedic that treated him left immediately after administering the narcan to him to rescue another guy who had also overdosed on fentanyl.
+In addition to that, my son recently told me that he found out that the paramedic that treated him left immediately after administering the narcan to him to rescue another guy who had also overdosed on fentanyl.
 Even with medical treatment, the other guy died of the overdose that night!

 It appears that a drug dealer had sold him fentanyl in place of heroin.
 My son thought that he was buying heroin.
 Drug dealers often sell the synthetic fentanyl in place of heroin.
-Fentanyl and heroin are both opioids, but fentanyl is more potent and a small dose of fentanyl is far more lethal than a larger dose of heroin.
+Fentanyl and heroin are both opioids, but fentanyl is far more potent and a small dose of fentanyl is far more lethal than a larger dose of heroin.
 It took only a small amount of fentanyl to cause the lethal overdose!

 How great is our Lord!
 God saved my son because he has much left to do.
 I do want to point out that he was saved as a youth and God put him here to fulfill kingdom destiny.
 I believe that he realizes the imperative of getting his life right with the Lord.
 He is working again as an intake tech at a substance abuse rehabilitation facility and he speaks to recovering addicts.
 He also continues to work in an administrative capacity and minister to recovering addicts at his sponsor’s center that ministers to and assists recovering addicts when they leave rehab.
 He is not there yet, but I believe that he is moving in the right direction and the “good work that God has started—he (God) will carry it on to completion” in his life.
 (Philippians 1:6) I am decreeing that my son will complete the work that God has for him to do!
 Praise the Lord!